Which 401(k) Move Triggers the 10% Early Penalty?

 ✅ C) Cashing it out for immediate income

-The bottom line?
-Cashing out is what drains your future.
-Every other option keeps your money working for you—the question is which one gives you the most control.
+Cashing out is the one move that drains your future.
+Every other option keeps your money working for you.

 Share the Post: